-- (a) Notifying Filing Users.
-At the time a document is filed, the ECF System automatically generates a "Notice of Electronic Filing" and automatically e-mails the notice to all case participants who are Filing Users. - (b) Notifying Individuals Other Than Filing Users.
-The clerk will serve the "Notice of Electronic Filing" (but not the underlying filing) on case participants who are not Filing Users by e-mail, hand delivery, facsimile, or first-class postage-prepaid mail. - (c) Service.
-The transmission of the "Notice of Electronic Filing" satisfies the service requirement of RCFC 5 and the proof of service requirement of RCFC 5.3.

-13. Effect of Filing and Transmission of Notice

-of Filing.
-A filing by a party under this
+- (a) Notifying the Parties.
+At the time a document is filed, the ECF System automatically generates a "Notice of Electronic Filing" and automatically emails the notice to all parties. - (b) Service.
+The transmission of the "Notice of Electronic Filing" satisfies the service requirement of RCFC 5 and the proof of service requirement of RCFC 5.3. - 13.
+Effect of Filing and Transmission of Notice of Filing.
+A filing by a party under this Supplement, together with the transmission of the "Notice of Electronic Filing," constitutes a filing under RCFC 5 and an entry on the docket kept by the clerk under RCFC 58 and 79.

-Supplement to Appendix B

-Supplement, together with the transmission of the "Notice of Electronic Filing," constitutes a filing under RCFC 5 and an entry on the docket kept by the clerk under RCFC 58 and 79.

-14. Official Court Record.
-The official court record is the electronic recording of the document as stored by the court and the filing party is bound by the document as filed.

-15. Date of Filing.
-Except for CD-ROM filings and in the case of a document first filed in paper form and subsequently converted to an ECF filing, a document filed in an ECF case is deemed filed on the date stated in the "Notice of Electronic Filing."

-16. Timeliness of Filing.
-Unless otherwise ordered by the court, a filing under this Supplement must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date.

-17. Date Stamp.
-Each filing must contain at the top of the first page a banner stating that it was "Electronically Filed on [date]."
+- 14. Official Court Record.
+The official court record is the electronic recording of the document as stored by the court and the filing party is bound by the document as filed. - 15.
+Date of Filing.
+Except for CD-ROM filings and in the case of a document first filed in paper form and subsequently converted to an ECF filing, a document filed in an ECF case is deemed filed on the date stated in the "Notice of Electronic Filing." - 16.
+Timeliness of Filing.
+Unless otherwise ordered by the court, a filing under this Supplement must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date. - 17.
+Date Stamp.
+The filing date of each ECF filing will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.